-Funded by the South, West, and Wales Doctoral Training Partnership, I am co-supervised by Dr Jim Leary and Professor Martin Bell (University of Reading) and Professor Josh Pollard (University of Southampton).
+Funded by the South, West, and Wales Doctoral Training Partnership, I am co-supervised by Professor Martin Bell (University of Reading) and Professor Josh Pollard (University of Southampton).

 My study area extends from Dorset to Kent, and expect my specific case studies to be in south-west Dorset, north Wiltshire, the Oxfordshire/Berkshire border, south Buckinghamshire, and the Medway Valley in Kent.

 A heritage professional for a number of year, I work for Historic England, the UK public body that helps people care for, enjoy, and celebrate England’s historic environment.
 With strengths in archaeological archives, aerial photography, and historic mapping, my current role is in heritage protection.

 University of Cambridge, MA (Archaeology and Anthropology)

 Other PublicationsWHITAKER, K.A. (in preparation) “Post-medieval and modern sarsen stone industries in prehistoric landscapes” Post-medieval Archaeology

 WHITAKER, K.A. (in review) “’Sarsen stones in Wessex’: a Society of Antiquaries project contextualised and renewed.”
 The Antiquaries Journal

 WHITAKER, K.A.
 (2019) “Sarsen stone quarrying in southern England: an introduction” In Teather, A. et al Extracting more than rock?
 Insights into the acquisition of stone and flint in the Neolithic Neolithic Studies Group Seminar Papers.
 Oxford: Oxbow